Abandoned & Little-Known Airfields:

 The characteristic street layout of an AAF was still visible in the NE corner,

-and the shape of the massive former runway was still discernible running from southwest to northeast,
+and the shape of the massive former runway was still discernible running from southwest to northeast, with the brewery building right in the center.

-showing what appear to be 3 remaining large hangars on the northeast side of the former Turner AFB ramp.
+A close-up from the 1993 USGS aerial photo, showing 3 remaining large hangars on the northeast side of the former Turner AFB ramp.

-showing what appear to be 4 remaining former fighter alert hangars on the west side side of the former Turner AFB.
+A close-up from the 1993 USGS aerial photo, showing the 4 remaining former B-52 nose-dock hangars on the west side side of the former Turner AFB.

 Keith Wood reported in 2005, “A large part of the base still exists.